Awayee/XX3D/README.md

 **Build and Run**

 Open the generated .sln file with VS, there are several projects in the solution:
-- `Core` is a library project, including math, containers, filesystem and ohter core functions.
+- `Core` is a library project, including math, containers, filesystem and other core functions.
 - `Engine` is a library project with engine features.
 - `Editor` is a executable project with editor UI and functions.
 - `Runtime` is a executable project with game running dependencies.